 This documentary tells the stories of the New Zealand soldiers who were part of the identity-defining Gallipoli campaign in World War I. In the ill-fated mission to take a piece of Turkish coastline, 2721 New Zealanders died with 4752 wounded.
 As part of research, every one of the then-surviving Gallipoli veterans living in New Zealand was interviewed, with 26 finally filmed.
 Shot at a barren, rocky Gallipoli before the advent of Anzac Day tourism, this important record screened on Easter Sunday 1984, and won a Feltex Award for Best Documentary.

-Great War Stories is the name of a series of four-minute documentaries remembering New Zealanders in World War I, a century after its 1914 beginning.
-Screening during TV3's primetime news, they draw on archive material to tell seven stories of Kiwi experience in the conflict, ranging from Bess the war horse to ace pilot Keith Caldwell and Native Contingent soldier Rikihana Carkeek.
-NZ Herald’s Greg Dixon praised them as “an object lesson in how a tiny part can speak for the whole.”
-Director Anna Cottrell wrote the episodes with Dave Armstrong.
+Great War Stories is a series of 35 four-minute documentaries remembering New Zealanders in World War l.
+The first season debuted in 2014, a century after the war began.
+Screening during TV3's prime time news, the bite-sized docos chronicle Kiwi experiences in the conflict, from soldiers, pilots, nurses, rugby players and war horses, to tragedies on land and sea.
+NZ Herald writer Greg Dixon praised the series as "an object lesson in how a tiny part can speak for the whole".
+Great War Stories was directed and produced by Anna Cottrell (Children of Gallipoli).

 In Poppy two Kiwi soldiers discover a baby in a muddy WWI trench.
 For Paddy it will lead to redemption amidst the hell of war.
 From a David Coyle script — based on his great-grandfather’s war story — Poppy was another successful computer-animation collaboration between producer Paul Swadel and director James Cunningham (Infection, Delf).
 CGI evokes a bleak Western Front landscape on which the (motion-captured) human drama unfolds.
 Cunningham spent over 4500 hours making Poppy; the result was acclaim at Siggraph, and invites to Telluride and SXSW festivals.